-Linda Solomon Wood founded the Vancouver Observer.
+Linda Solomon Wood

 Award-Winning Publisher and Editor-in-Chief:

 While working at the Tennessean newspaper in the seventies, Linda won the United Press International Award for Best Public Service Reporting and the UPI Award for Best Investigative Reporting for a series of articles on Industrial Life Insurance (co-authored with Carolyn Shoulders and written under the direction of John Seigenthaler, who was publisher of the newspaper at the time.).
 US Senate Hearings were held as a result of the series and the committee received testimony from a number of the public housing project residents who were being sold burial insurance policies with fine print that ensured they would never pay off.
-The hearings, led by Senator Howard Meztenbaum resulted in federal regulations regarding "industrial insurance" being changed to make the sale of it illegal.
+The hearings, led by the late Senator Howard Meztenbaum, resulted in federal regulations regarding "industrial insurance" being changed to make the sale of it illegal.
 In 1978, the editors of the Tennessean made a nomination of this body of work for a Pulitzer Prize in the local reporting category.

 Books: "Why I Love Vancouver", by Linda Solomon, 2009, Vancouver Observer Publications, Out of Print

 "Extract: The Pipeline Wars, Vol. 1 Enbridge", by Vancouver Observer reporting team, edited by Linda Solomon, Carrie Saxifrage, Jenny Uechi, released 2012 by Vancouver Observer Publications, buy it here